daily word - big circle

 Add new comment

-daily word - secure?
+daily word - feeling small?

 Dale Cresap's picture